solliancenet/azure-synapse-in-a-day-demos/intelligent-retail/README.md

     ![The command prompt is displayed.](media/install-nodejs-command-prompt.png "Install Additional Tools for Node.js")

+    > After pressing a key for this and the prompt that follows, let the install process continue to run in the background in PowerShell.
+You may continue with the lab steps that follow.

 ### Task 7: Download lab files

 1. From your lab VM, navigate to <https://solliancepublicdata.blob.core.windows.net/synapse-in-a-day/retail/handson.zip> to download the ZIP file for this lab.